htcondor/htcondor/docs/version-history/development-release-series-89.rst

   :ticket:`7453`

-- When running on a Linux system with cgroups enabled, the MemoryUsage attribute of a job now includes the memory usage by the kernel disk cache.
+- When running on a Linux system with cgroups enabled, the MemoryUsage attribute of a job now includes the memory used by the kernel disk cache.
 This helps users set Request_Memory to more useful values.
   :ticket:`7442`